Hemp linen has been used for centuries in many households around the world and it has never stopped to be relevant to this day.

 A dress made out of organic hemp fabric will become your wardrobe favourite the moment you try it!

 Hemp is a breathable and heavy material which will ensure your comfort from the morning until the evening.

 A layer underneath and on top of your hemp dress will help you to keep warm even more.
-Layering hemp dress, same way as linen dress, is extremely easy due to Son de Flor’s timeless shapes and forms.
+Layering hemp dress, same way as robe en lin, is extremely easy due to Son de Flor’s timeless shapes and forms.

 We hope you have learnt many things about what is hemp linen, how it is made, what is its history and what are all its wonderful qualities and properties.